HiL-HySAC/HiL-HySAC.github.io/README.md

 └── styles.css
 ```

+The main page content and video references are in `index.html`.
+Site-wide
+styling lives in `styles.css`, and `script.js` implements the
+copy-to-clipboard interaction.
+Poster images and MP4 files share the same base
+filename under `assets/videos/`.

+## Update the site

+1. Update project facts and results in `docs/PROJECT.md`.
+2. Keep the corresponding page copy in `index.html` in sync.
+3. Add or replace media under `assets/figs/` and `assets/videos/`.
+4. Preview the site locally and check desktop and mobile layouts.
+5. Verify that videos load, external links resolve, and interactive controls
+   work with a keyboard.

+## Deployment

+GitHub Pages serves the repository directly from the root of the `main` branch.
+No generated files are required.

+To configure a new fork, open **Settings → Pages**, choose **Deploy from a
+branch**, and select `main` and `/ (root)`.

-## Before release
+## Release checklist

-- Add the official paper URL and BibTeX once available.
+- Add the official paper or preprint URL, venue, year, and BibTeX.
+- Add code, model, and dataset links if those artifacts will be released.
-- Replace the CSS-rendered result summary with the final publication figure.
+- Replace draft method or results visuals with final publication figures.
-- Test the page at desktop and mobile widths.
-- Confirm every external link and the citation.
+- Confirm image alternative text, keyboard navigation, and reduced-motion
+  behavior.
-- Add a social preview image at `assets/social-card.png`, then add
+- Add a 1200 × 630 social preview at `assets/social-card.png` and reference it
-  `<meta property="og:image" content="https://hil-hysac.github.io/assets/social-card.png">`
-  to the page `<head>`.
+  with an `og:image` tag in the page `<head>`.
-- Add the project’s chosen license.
-No license is assumed by this scaffold.
+- Add the project's chosen license.

 ## License

-No license has been selected yet.
-Add a `LICENSE` file before accepting external
+No license has been selected.
+Until a `LICENSE` file is added, no permission is
-contributions or reusing the site outside this repository.
+granted to reuse or redistribute this repository's contents.